TheArturthur/CoppermindScraper/Cosmere/Hesina.md

 ## Relationships
 ### Hesina's Parents
-One of Hesina's parents is not [[Darkeyed\|darkeyed]] and they are of a higher social standing than their daughter.
+One of Hesina's parents is not [[Darkeyed\|darkeyed]], and since Hesina describes her father as "stubborn as a lighteyes" rather than actually lighteyed, it is likely that this refers to her mother.
+They are of a higher social standing than their daughter.
-The initial meeting between Lirin and Hesina's parents went quite poorly.
+The initial meeting between Lirin and Hesina's parents goes quite poorly.
 Hesina's parents are rarely mentioned, particularly around her children.
-However, Hesina is still in contact with them.
-When the family falls on tough times after the arrival of Roshone, Hesina's parents offer aid to the family.
+However, she is still in contact with them, and when the family falls on tough times after the arrival of Roshone, Hesina's parents offer aid to the family.

  by  Elisgardor  Hesina and her family
 ### Lirin
-Hesina and Lirin met and fell in love during his travels, after which Hesina moved with Lirin to Hearthstone.
-They have a loving relationship, though they don't see eye to eye over Kaladin's study habits when he is young or religion.
+Hesina and Lirin meet and fall in love during his travels, after which Hesina moves with Lirin to Hearthstone.
+They have a loving relationship, though they don't see eye to eye over Kaladin's study habits when he is young or over religion.
+Later, they disagree sharply over Kaladin's actions as a Knight Radiant, with Hesina trying to persuade Lirin to accept their son's decision to fight rather than to be a surgeon.

 ### Kaladin
-Hesina and her husband had hoped that one day their son Kaladin would be able to marry Laral, the daughter of the Brightlord Wistiow.
-During his earlier years, his parents had often encouraged both Kaladin and his brother to play with Laral to help strengthen the bonds between the two families.
-Hesina often banters with her son, Kaladin, who had inherited her tendency towards clever wordplay.
+Hesina and her husband hope that one day their son Kaladin would be able to marry Laral, the daughter of the Brightlord Wistiow.
+During his earlier years, his parents often encourage both Kaladin and his brother to play with Laral to help strengthen the bond between the two families.
+Hesina often banters with her son, Kaladin, who inherits her tendency towards clever wordplay.
 As a child, Kaladin remembers his parents being at odds with each other over the importance of his commitment to study.
-While his father wished for him to focus on his future and the chance to study and learn in Kharbranth, his mother wished for him to be able to enjoy his childhood.
-Whether due to, or despite these disagreements, Kaladin is granted two hours a day by his father where he is not required to study.
+While his father wishes for him to focus on his future and the chance to study and learn in Kharbranth, his mother wishes for him to be able to enjoy his childhood.
+Whether due to or despite these disagreements, Kaladin is granted two hours a day by his father where he is not required to study.
 After the arrival of Roshone, Kaladin's parents try and get him to Kharbranth earlier than normally allowed, writing to the surgeons and requesting for their son to take the entry tests early.
 Their request is denied.
-When they are reunited, Kaladin finds that his mother still treats him like the child despite their many years apart.
+When they are reunited, Kaladin finds that his mother still treats him like a child despite their many years apart.
 She is delighted to find out that her son is a Knight Radiant.

 ## Trivia
 She was originally named Hessica, but this was changed before the release of *The Way of Kings* to better align with Alethi naming conventions.
 Brandon sometimes still writes her name as Hessica in drafts.